jfpedroza/neotest-elixir/README.md

       -- Can be a function to return a dynamic value.
       -- Default: {"ExUnit.CLIFormatter"}
       extra_formatters = {"ExUnit.CLIFormatter", "ExUnitNotifier"},
+      -- Extra test block identifiers
+      -- Can be a function to return a dynamic value.
+      -- Block identifiers "test", "feature" and "property" are always supported by default.
+      -- Default: {}
+      extra_block_identifiers = {"test_with_mock"},
       -- Extra arguments to pass to mix test
       -- Can be a function that receives the position, to return a dynamic value -- Default: {}